Easy Fabulous Fruit Salad with Orange Vanilla Bean Dressing

 And speaking of fruit, let’s talk about what kind of fruit holds best for large group serving.

 Easy Fruit Salad for a Large Crowd

 Successful Make Ahead Fruit Salad – All you need to to know:

-- These fruits should to be served within a hour of preparation: bananas, apples, kiwi.
-The apples should be tossed with lemon juice regardless.
+- These fruits should to be served within a hour of preparation: bananas, kiwi.

-- These fruits can be served within 2 days of preparation: strawberries, pineapples, watermelon.
+- These fruits can be served within 2 days of preparation: pineapples, watermelon.

 - These fruits can be served within 3-4 days of preparation: mandarin oranges (keep in the can until ready to serve), mangos, blue berries, grapes.